LaunchCodeEducation/java-web-development/src/chapters/classes/methods.rst

 other, and thus fulfill the purpose of creating each class, are the specific behaviors that are unique to your classes.

-Let’s say we want to add a method to report the GPA of a student in our ``Student`` class.
+Let’s say we want to add a method in our ``Student`` class that reports the GPA of a student.
 This method is an **instance method** since it will belong to each ``Student`` object created, and will use the data of each such object.

 .. sourcecode:: java
    :linenos: